openstack/cinderlib/doc/source/topics/connections.rst

 This is more inconvenient, as you'll have to handle the data exchange manually as well as the *OS-Brick* library calls to do the attach/detach.

-First we need to get the connection information on the host that is going to do the attach:
+First we need to get the connector information on the host that is going to do the attach:

 .. code-block:: python